 Welcome to Mt.
 Rose Missionary Baptist Church

 Mt.
 Rose MBC and its Mt.
-Seriah campus are making plans to re-open for "in-person" worship services on Sunday, June 7th.
-Given health officials' guidance during this coronavirus (COVID-19) pandemic, when we re-open we will maintain social distancing by family groups, and all members of the congregation will be asked to wear masks.
+Seriah campus have resumed "in-person" worship services.
+However, be advised that given health officials' guidance during this coronavirus (COVID-19) pandemic, we are maintaining social distancing by family groups, and all members of the congregation are asked to wear masks.
 Other church programs and activities will continue to be held via telephone and video conferencing until further notice.
 This includes a telephone conference for Bible Study/Sunday School on Wednesdays at 7:00 p.m.

 Rev. (Dr.) John D. Harris

 We are so delighted and blessed that you are visiting our website.
 Thank God for this opportunity to welcome you to our fellowship.

 If you are looking for a church in the Brenham community, our doors are always open to you.
 This is truly a place where you can grow and build in the Kingdom of God.